Tekraj15/trawasthi-ai/README.md

 # trawasthi-ai
-Welcome to my developer portfolio
+Hi, this is Tekraj Awasthi.
+Welcome to my developer portfolio.